What is Quality? Quality is the degree to which a commodity meets the requirements of the customer at the start of its life. (ISO 9000)

 Definition of Reliability:

 Reliability is the probability an item will function correctly when needed, for the period required, in the specified environment.
 An all encompassing definition for reliability is ‘the chance of success’.
-With success defined by whatever measure you wish to use.
+With success defined by whatever measure you wish to use that tells you when success is achieved.

 Reliability comes from achieving quality standards.
 This means the level of quality produces its equivalent reliability.

-- Reliability is observable by number of past customers that return and service call-outs from users
+- Reliability is observable by number of past customers that return, and the number of service call-outs from users

 Value of a Quality Management System:

 You need to purposely design business systems and processes that will deliver all the quality and reliability intentions your customers want.
-Service and product success is decided by its Users.
+Service and product success is decided by its Users’ satisfaction.

 That is why you need a Quality Management System, so you have the organisation structure, procedures, processes and resources needed to implement the design, creation and management of quality in your company.
 ISO 9001 gives you a framework to hold your business processes, methods and solutions and helps you improve them.
 But that is all ISO 9001 can do for you.